frontend-from-0/group091123-files/Lesson50/CV_prep_notes.md

 No Errors: Ensure there are no spelling or grammatical mistakes.
 Standard Formatting: Use standard section headings and avoid complex layouts that might confuse ATS.
 File Format: Submit the CV in PDF, unless otherwise specified.
+File Name: make sure that the file name is clear and contain your name and surname, e.g.:
+- JohnDoe_CV.pdf
+- JohnDoe_FrontendDeveloper_CV.pdf
+- JohnDoe_Resume_2025.pdf

 15. Seek Feedback
 Seek feedback and use it to continuously improve and refine their resumes.